 How I got here

-This is when I began taking violin students; the money was better and I actually enjoyed what I was doing.
-Soon, three little students on a Saturday afternoon turned into 35 students over the course of a week.
+This was when I begun taking violin students; the money was certainly better and I actually enjoyed what I was doing.
+Soon, three students on a Saturday afternoon turned into 35 students over the course of a week.
 My interest in becoming a doctor was waning and my love of teaching was becoming something I could no longer ignore.

 I often meet with students who are frustrated by their inability to move forward.
 Without a doubt, there are reasons as to why this is the case; usually rooted way back in the first few years of learning.
 Perhaps their bow hold is wrong or perhaps they haven’t learned to block their fingers correctly.